 Cross-docking can be applied to a number of circumstances:

 - For manufacturing, cross-docking can be used to consolidate inbound supplies, which can be prepared to support just-in-time assembly (parts for different stages of an assembly line).

 - For distribution, cross-docking can be used to consolidate inbound products from different suppliers which can be delivered when the last inbound shipment is received.

-- For transportation, cross-docking involves the consolidation of shipments from several suppliers (often in LTL batches) in order to achieve economies of scale with FTL.
-Since many deliveries are returning empty, it gives the opportunity for “backhauling”.
+- For motor carriers, cross-docking involves the consolidation of shipments from several suppliers (often in LTL batches) in order to achieve economies of scale with FTL.
+Since many deliveries are returning empty, it also gives the opportunity for “backhauling”.
 Trucks returning to the distribution center can pick up a consignment from a supplier.

-- For retail, cross-docking concerns receiving products from multiple suppliers and sorting them for outbound shipments to different stores.
+- For retail, cross-docking concerns receiving products from multiple suppliers (or distribution centers) and sorting them for outbound shipments to different stores.
 The world’s biggest retailer, Wal-Mart, delivers about 85% of its merchandise using a cross-docking system with a typical turnover of 90% within a day.

 - For air cargo carriers, cross-docking allows the creation of hub-and-spoke air networks where several city-pairs can be serviced with less assets.
 Inbound flights arrive within a timeframe with cargo being sorted an loaded into outbound flights.